Diphalder/Blood-Donation-Application/README.md

 ### 6. User location and Donner location :

-This is a special feature in this app .
+- This is a special feature in this app .
+When the user fillup the info form the form automatically takes the current Location ( logitude and latitude) of the person and store it on the Firebase .
+It also be customazied from the app , user can also update is location .
+When app turn on autocatically it takes user current location and update the user information .
+The people who needs blood using this location easily can be found .

+- Blood reciver also has a location where he needs blood so Donner can found his/her place easly .

 ### 7. Donner information :

 ### 8. Edit user info :